Rouji/blog/content/posts/thebat/index.md

 # The PCB
 ![pcb](pcb.jpg)

-Available on AliExpress and Ebay and probably other chinesium outlets.
+Available on AliExpress and eBay and probably other chinesium outlets.
 Listings come and go, but searches for "usb-pd 100W power bank pcb" or some such should do the trick.
 There are a few versions for different battery pack configurations.[^allthesame]